wlillisdev/hiking-hub/README.md

 # Aim of Website

-The goal of the website is to create an active and vibrant hiking community.
+The goal of the website is to create an active and vibrant hiking community online.
 It will provide a platform where users can post their latest’s hiking adventures.
 And for other users to interact and discuss different hikes get hints and tips and find hidden gems of hikes and trails all over Ireland.

 # Target Audience

 Hiking is suitable for everybody and any age group.
-But it is recommended that users be aware of the risks involved in hiking and never undertake a difficult hike if they don’t have a guide, experience ,suitable equipment or clothing.
-Primarily the audience will be aimed at hiking enthusiasts 25+ based in Ireland.
+But it is recommended that users be aware of the risks involved in hiking and never undertake a difficult hike if they don’t have a guide, experience, suitable equipment or clothing.
+Primarily the audience will be aimed at the hiking enthusiasts 25+ based in Ireland.

 # User Experience (UX)